How to Make Yourself Shine in a Group Job Interview

 While you may firmly believe that you’re the smartest person in the room, and that could be true, avoid appearing aggressive or confrontational by dominating the conversation.
 It’s okay to disagree with another candidate, but politely acknowledge the other candidate’s answer before explaining your point of view.
 You don’t want to answer every question and talk over others, but you don’t want to be a wallflower either.
 Listen to the other candidates and observe what they say, but don’t forget to put in your own two cents.

 Most group interviews begin with an opportunity for everyone to introduce themselves.
 When it’s your turn to speak, share information that shows how you can handle the job and that highlights your differences from the other candidates.
-Mention jobs you’ve held and advanced degrees you’ve earned, such as a master in health administration, but also mention something that makes you memorable, like that you enjoy mountain climbing or you’re an accomplished musician.
+Mention jobs you’ve held and advanced degrees you’ve earned, such as a masters in health administration, but also mention something that makes you memorable, like that you enjoy mountain climbing or you’re an accomplished musician.
 Don’t go on too long; just choose one interesting fact that will set you apart.

 Do Your Homework